matrix101A/Quarantine-Repo/README.md

 # Quarantine-Repo
-A summary of crap I did during my quarantine break out of sheer boredom , do not take it seriously .
+A list of crap I did during my quarantine break out of sheer boredom , do not take it seriously .
 Feel free to contribute.